segemun/sequelize-search-builder/README.md

+🚨 This package has moved!
+It is now maintained under [@SequelizeSearchBuilder](https://github.com/SequelizeSearchBuilder).

 # Sequelize Search Builder
 ## About
 This is a lightweight library to convert search request (e.g. HTTP) to Sequelize ORM query.